maikamp/FoodMart_UI_p2/README.md

 API repo: https://github.com/jalejr/FoodMartAPI_p2

 ## Grocery List application to allow users to manage shopping lists

+## Project:
+This is a web application that connects to a database and is used to create a grocery list before going to a store.
+It would make planning ideal to make sure a store has what you would want before going in.
+Expansion of this idea can make it so a store could have employees prepare an order for the user to make shopping much faster and efficient.

 ## Tech Stack:
 - Spring Boot (Spring 5)